blackhan-software/xpower-ui/README.md

 # XPower Token UI

-The XPower token (XPOW) user interface allows you to *mine* for random nonces and to then *mint* for the corresponding amounts.
+The XPower user interface allows you to *mine* for random nonces and to then *mint* for the corresponding amounts.
 It runs in a modern browser and expects the [Metamask] extension (or add-on) to be available.

 [Metamask]: https://metamask.io/